votesUP Manual

 3. Participants and user roles

-Participants can be admitted to the event in two ways: Either you edit the participation accounts in advance or you allow self-registration for the participants.
-The latter is the default setting.
-Self-registrants have to be allowed in by the organisers.
+Attendees can be added to the event in two ways: Either you edit the accounts in advance, or you allow participants to self-register.
+The latter is the default.
+Self-registrants will be taken to a waiting room until they are granted full access.

 In order for participants to “locate” your event, you must provide them the event ID that you have assigned when creating the event.
 Participants will need to enter the event ID on the votesup.eu homepage and then identify themselves in the second step.
 There are two variants here: the personal email address or predefined tokens.
 The difference will be explained a bit further below.